NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 5/Elite Mutant Cryptid Snapdrake.md

     desc: " (aura,olfactory,plant,primal) 30 feet.
 A creature that enters the emanation must attempt a DC 28 Will check save.
 On a failure, the target is [[Conditions/Fascinated|Fascinated]] by the snapdrake and must use at least 1 action on its next turn to Stride closer to the snapdrake.
 On a success, the target is immune to the snapdrake's alluring scent for 1 hour."

   - name: "[[Bestiary Ability Glossary/Reactive Strike|Reactive Strike (Tail Scythe Only)]]"
-    desc: "`pf2:r`  "
+    desc: "`pf2:r`  **Trigger** A creature within the monster's reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using.\n* * *\n\n**Effect** The monster attempts a melee Strike against the triggering creature.
+If the attack is a critical hit and the trigger was a manipulate action, the monster disrupts that action.
+This Strike doesn't count toward the monster's multiple attack penalty, and its multiple attack penalty doesn't apply to this Strike."

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Fangs"
-    desc: "`pf2:1` Fangs +17 ()\n__Damage__  2d12 + 7 piercing plus grab,snapdrake-pollen"
+    desc: "+17 ()\n__Damage__  2d12 + 7 piercing plus grab,snapdrake-pollen"

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Tail Scythe"
-    desc: "`pf2:1` Tail Scythe +19 (deadly d10, finesse, reach 10 feet)\n__Damage__  2d10 + 9 slashing"
+    desc: "+19 (deadly d10, finesse, reach 10 feet)\n__Damage__  2d10 + 9 slashing"

   - name: "[[Creature Family Ability Glossary/(Cryptid, Mutant) Explosive End|Explosive End]]"
     desc: "  The mutant snapdrake's death reveals one last surprise as it explodes into splinters.
-When it dies, it explodes, dealing 5d6 piercing damage to each creature in a @Template[emanation|distance:10], with a basic DC 30 Reflex check save."
+When it dies, it explodes, dealing 5d6 piercing damage to each creature in a 10-foot emanation, with a basic DC 30 Reflex check save."

   - name: "Greater Forest Passage"
     desc: "  The snapdrake ignores difficult terrain and greater difficult terrain from plants and fungi."